illidanlab/SplitMix/sweeps/AT.md

 For each experiment, we use one sweep file, e.g., `fed_iid/cifar10.yaml`, for training and one, e.g., `fed_iid/cifar10_test.yaml`, for testing.

+NOTE
+* Different from width customization, we do not use `--no_track_stat` to disable tracking statistics in BN, following the common practice of adversarial training.

 ## Full-width Net w\ Customizable Robustness

 Results in Fig 9 (a,b).